talsec/Free-RASP-Android/README.md

 }
 ```

-You can edit those lines to import dev and/or release version as you need.
+You can edit those lines to import the dev and/or release version as you need.
 This can be used to trigger incidents during the development/testing phase:
 ```gradle
 dependencies {